Heat Resistance Made Asbestos Popular Insulation Material

 Meanwhile, in the United States, the age of the steam locomotive had arrived.
 Asbestos promised a solution to problems of heat buildup and temperature fluctuations in these trains.
-Once the United States started producing asbestos, it became a major component of insulation for boilers, fireboxes and pipes in steam locomotives.
+Once the United States started producing asbestos, it became a major component of insulation for boilers, fireboxes, and pipes in steam locomotives.
 Boxcars and cabooses, refrigeration units, and steam water lines were all insulated with asbestos.
-When the railroad industry switched to diesels, many of these new trains still made use of asbestos insulation.
+When the railroad industry switched to diesel, many of these new trains still made use of asbestos insulation.
 Train brakes and clutches were also lined with the material.

 The World War II Years Saw Heavy Asbestos Use

-Asbestos use increased greatly during World War II, when it became common in ships.
-Longshoremen pipefitters, insulators and other shipyard workers were heavily exposed to the material.
+Asbestos use increased greatly during World War II when it became common in ships.
+Longshoremen pipefitters, insulators, and other shipyard workers were heavily exposed to the material.
 Almost 4.3 million Americans worked in shipyards during the war.
 Fourteen of every 1,000 of these shipyard employees died of asbestos-related cancer and an unknown number died of asbestosis, according to the Richmond Times-Dispatch (May 12, 2001).
 Women who worked in the shipyards were among those at risk for developing asbestos-related diseases, as were those who were employed in the textile industry making asbestos cords, rope, and fireproof cloth.